Labour Wants To Scrap Tuition Fees, Renationalise The Railways And Give More Cash To The NHS

+Labour Wants To Scrap Tuition Fees, Renationalise The Railways, And Give More Cash To The NHS

+Labour’s draft manifesto has been leaked to the media, revealing the most left-wing policy platform in a generation.

-Labour's entire draft manifesto has been leaked, revealing Jeremy Corbyn intends to abolish university tuition fees completely, renationalise the railways, and provide £6billion a year in extra funding for the NHS.
+Labour’s entire draft manifesto has been leaked, revealing Jeremy Corbyn intends to abolish university tuition fees completely, renationalise the railways, and provide £6 billion a year in extra funding for the NHS.

 The unprecedented leak of an entire election platform was published by the Mirror and the Daily Telegraph on Wednesday night.

-Corbyn is due to spend Thursday formalising the policy platform with dozens of Labour officials and interested parties, before formally launching it next week.
+Corbyn is due to spend Thursday formalising the policy platform with dozens of Labour officials and interested parties before formally launching it next week.

 The identity and motivation of whoever leaked the draft document, written by Corbyn’s team, is unclear.
 Even shadow cabinet ministers have only seen the pages relevant to their particular interest and it is unclear whether the leak is designed to scuttle Corbyn or make it harder for his opponents to water down his policies.